smarter-sh/smarter/docs/source/smarter-framework/kubernetes.rst

 Helm Chart
 ----------

 The Smarter Framework includes a Helm chart for deploying Smarter on Kubernetes.
-The chart is located in ``helm/charts/smarter``.
+The chart is published at `ArtifactHUB - Smarter <https://artifacthub.io/packages/helm/project-smarter/smarter>`__.

 Installation
 ~~~~~~~~~~~~~~~